Kevin M. Nagle

-Kevin M. Nagle (born September 15, 1954) is an American businessman, investor, and philanthropist who was the co-founder and chief executive officer of EnvisionRx, a health care and pharmacy benefit management (PBM) company, from October 2001 to March 2014.
+Kevin Michael Nagle (born September 15, 1954) is an American businessman, investor, and philanthropist who was the co-founder and chief executive officer of EnvisionRx, a health care and pharmacy benefit management (PBM) company, from October 2001 to March 2014.
 He is the chairman and CEO of Sacramento Republic FC, a USL Championship club seeking to join Major League Soccer (MLS), and an investor in the Sacramento Kings of the National Basketball Association (NBA).
+On June 22, 2023 he acquired ownership of EFL club Huddersfield Town A.F.C.

 Early life and education

 Nagle was born in Moorhead, Minnesota, raised by a single mother in Long Beach, California, along with his two older sisters.
 His family spent most of his early life in borderline poverty conditions, barely able to pay for basic living expenses.
 Nagle’s entrepreneurial spirit became evident at the early age of six, when he started collecting golf balls at a nearby course and selling them to golfers for a profit.

 Nagle went on to earn a Bachelor’s in Political Science and Speech Communication from California State University, Long Beach; a Master’s in Business and Public Administration, from the University of Southern California; and an Executive Management Certificate in Medical Marketing from the UCLA Anderson School of Management.